 Improve your mental health by creating a mobile phone free environment

-While there are many culprits that seek your attention, our mobile phones are a great place to start.
+While there are many culprits that crave our attention, the mobile phone is a great place to start.

 Start to create an environment where you do not quickly change tasks.
 Compound this practice and it will help to lift the mental fog and give you greater clarity throughout your working day.

-The workplace is chaotic, but we can implement little hacks and changes to help our mental health.
+The workplace is chaotic, but we can implement little hacks and changes to improve our mental health.